 Some types of psychotherapies or talk-therapies used to treat depression are cognitive-behavioral therapy, problem-solving therapy and interpersonal therapy.
 These methods involve make talking to a psychotherapist a Priority Waste.
 If medications or psychotherapy does not work, ECT could be the next option.
 ECT is painless but could cause side-effects such as memory loss, disorientation and confusion.

-Depression is a mental disorder that is prevalent and persistent.
+With our site Depression is a mental disorder that is prevalent and persistent.
 It affects people regardless of age, gender or social status.
 The good thing is, depression is treatable and effective and safe treatments are available and proven to treat depression.
 Millions of people worldwide suffer depression and treatment begins by acknowledging that depression is nothing to be ashamed of and help is available for individuals who know how to find them.